My Ceremony Delivery

 Assuming you want to proclaim your feelings for each other, there are a multitude of ways we can do this – you can read your vows off a card or repeat them after me.
 Lots of different iterations.
 No panic with this.
 Blurting them out from memory is not easy if you feel under duress, so think thrice about this.

-Even though public speaking can make you nervous and emotional, remember, a few tears and a show of emotion is acceptable and come to think of it, this Wedding Celebrant Byron Bay thinks it is probably expected.
+Even though public speaking can make you nervous and emotional, remember, a few tears and a show of emotion is acceptable and come to think of it, this Byron Bay Celebrant Blog thinks it is probably expected.

 Max Your Photographer